johno/pixyll/_posts/2022-03-04-sole_proprietorship_examples.md

 If you are better on the technical side of things you might consider being a professional photo/video editor.

 The limit to how much money you make doing this is determined by how good you are at what you do and the market you specialize in.
-The same principle applies to all the examples of Sole Proprietorships mentioned here.
+The same principle applies to all of the Sole Proprietorship examples mentioned here.

 ### 6. Computer and Cellphone Repair Service